StevenKehrli/Trelnex/Trelnex.Core.Data/README.md

 The change tracking system provides comprehensive monitoring of data modifications:

 - **JSON Pointer Paths** - Each change is recorded with a precise JSON Pointer path (e.g., `/customer/name`, `/orders/0/quantity`)
-- **Nested Object Support** - Changes to nested objects and their properties are automatically tracked when both the parent property and child properties have `[TrackChange]`
+- **Nested Object Support** - Changes to nested objects and their properties are automatically tracked when both the parent property and child properties have `[Track]`
 - **Value Transitions** - Both old and new values are captured for each property change
 - **Array and Collection Changes** - Modifications to arrays, lists, and dictionaries are tracked at the individual element level

 ### Hierarchical Tracking Rules

-For nested objects and collections, the `[TrackChange]` attribute must be present at both levels:
+For nested objects and collections, the `[Track]` attribute must be present at both levels:

-1. **Parent Property** - The containing property must have `[TrackChange]`
+1. **Parent Property** - The containing property must have `[Track]`
-2. **Child Properties** - Individual properties within nested objects must also have `[TrackChange]`
+2. **Child Properties** - Individual properties within nested objects must also have `[Track]`

-If the parent property lacks `[TrackChange]`, no changes within that object will be tracked, even if child properties have the attribute.
+If the parent property lacks `[Track]`, no changes within that object will be tracked, even if child properties have the attribute.

 ### Change Event Auditing

-When properties decorated with `[TrackChange]` are modified, the system:
+When properties decorated with `[Track]` are modified, the system:

 1. **Captures Change Details** - Records the property path, old value, and new value for each modification
 2. **Generates Property Changes** - Creates an array of `PropertyChange` objects containing the audit trail